-Netdata, a monitoring startup with 50 year old founder, announces $17M Series A – TechCrunch
+Netdata, a monitoring startup with 50-year-old founder, announces $17M Series A – TechCrunch

-Nearly everything about Netdata, makers of open source monitoring tool, defies standard thinking about startups.
-Consider that the founder is a polished, experienced 50-year old executive, who started his company several years ago when he became frustrated by what he was seeing in the monitoring tools space.
+Nearly everything about Netdata, makers of an open-source monitoring tool, defies standard thinking about startups.
+Consider that the founder is a polished, experienced 50-year-old executive who started his company several years ago when he became frustrated by what he was seeing in the monitoring tools space.
 Like any good founder, he decided to build his own, and today the company announced a $17 million Series A led by Bain Capital.

 Marathon Ventures also participated in the round.
 The company received a $3.7 million seed round earlier this year, which was led by Marathon.